Q&A

 In the redevelopment project, the green zone on the east side of the rows of ginkgo trees, which has the largest amount of greenery in the area, will be preserved, and the trees planted in the Kenkoku Kinen Bunko and other areas will be preserved or transplanted as much as possible, while all Four Rows of Ginkgo Trees will be preserved.

-We are planning tree donations and planting as one of the initiatives for citizens who agree with and wish to participate in our efforts to create new greenery for the next 100 years.
+We are conducting the Reiwa Tree Donation Program as one of the initiatives for citizens who agree with and wish to participate in our efforts to create new greenery for the next 100 years.
+Details can be found on the Reiwa Tree Donation Program official site. https://gaien-midori-project.jp/ (Japanese only)

 After construction is completed, the managers of each facility will take over the responsibility to manage them appropriately.